fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] handle rename, delete, move files for commit
 - [ ] terminal watch mode for js files
-- [ ] terminal has its own cwd not dependent on app cwd
 - [ ] git pull should bring in new changes (okay to reject if changes exist on local)

 ---